Toni-SM/skrl/docs/source/api/envs.rst

     <br><hr>

-Grouped in this section you will find how to load environments from NVIDIA Isaac Gym, Isaac Orbit and Omniverse Isaac Gym with a simple function.
+Grouped in this section you will find how to load environments from NVIDIA Isaac Gym, Omniverse Isaac Gym and Isaac Lab with a simple function.

 In addition, you will be able to :doc:`wrap single-agent <envs/wrapping>` and :doc:`multi-agent <envs/multi_agents_wrapping>` RL environment interfaces.